 College Student Employment (Work-Study): The first step in the student employment awarding process is the application for financial aid.
 To increase the chances of receiving student employment, the student must submit the FAFSA (https://studentaid.gov/h/apply-for-aid/fafsa) and all supporting documents to the Financial Aid and Scholarship Office.
-If the student has sufficient financial need and the student has expressed an interest in student employment, student employment will be offered to the student on the financial aid award letter.
-The amount listed on the award letter is the maximum earnings the student may earn for the academic year.
+If the student has sufficient financial need student employment will be offered to the student on the financial aid award letter.
+The amount listed on the award letter may be the maximum earnings the student may earn for the academic year.